Isle of Wight Guru

 Isle of Wight Travel News

-If you're on the Island and want to keep up with travel news then your best bet is either Isle of Wight Radio on 102FM and 107FM, BBC Radio Solent on 96.1FM and 999 MW (although they also cover Hampshire and Dorset) or Twitter.
+If you're on the Island and want to keep up with travel news then your best bet is either Isle of Wight Radio on 102FM and 107FM or BBC Radio Solent on 96.1FM and 999 MW (although they also cover Hampshire and Dorset).

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.